sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108) promotes information management practices that enable the proactive and ongoing release of government information, by

-- maximizing the release of GC open data (structured data) and open information (unstructured documents and multi-media assets) under an open and unrestrictive licence.
+- maximizing the release of GC open data (structured data) and open information (unstructured documents and multimedia assets) under an open and unrestrictive licence.

 #### Directive on Automated Decision-Making